ciphermenial/ciphermenial.github.io/_posts/2026-08-06-xibo-manual-install.md

 ### Initialise the Database

-This requires the command you need to run anytime you upgrade versions.
+This requires the command you need to run anytime you upgrade.

 ```bash
 php /srv/xibo-cms/vendor/bin/phinx migrate -c "/srv/xibo-cms/phinx.php"